Our values

 The highest level: a partnership, a job, an investment in their capacity.
 This is TEKVA's mission — practical support that builds independence, not dependence.

-Rambam, Mishneh TorahThe highest degree of charity is to help a person help themselves—through a gift, a loan, a partnership, or finding them employment.
+Rambam, Mishneh TorahThe highest level of tzedakah is to help a person become self-sufficient — through a gift, a loan, a partnership, or finding them work.

 Living principles